 In 2012 I traveled to Kigali, Rwanda, to visit a friend living there on a Fulbright scholarship.
 This was the farthest I’d been from home, either culturally or as the crow flies (definitely as the Qatar Airways flight with an overnight layover in Doha flies).

 Rwanda may be the most curious place I’ve visited, with the possible exception of the San Luis Valley in Colorado (more about this place on another day).
-Culturally and economically, it’s a long way from its East African neighbors, which I’d never visited before either.
-Even before colonialism and the horrific politics that culminated in the 1994 genocide, Rwanda’s reputation in the region was that of a strange and reclusive kingdom in the hills.
+Culturally and economically, it’s a long way even from its East African neighbors, which I’d never visited before either.
+Long before colonialism and the horrific politics that culminated in the 1994 genocide, Rwanda’s reputation in the region was that of a strange and reclusive kingdom in the hills.

 I had just over a week to get a sense of the place and its insistently stoic and private people.
 Which may be to say, once you’ve run your eyes over these few paragraphs and pictures, you’ll know the country nearly as well as I do.
 In the interest of protecting people’s privacy, I’m not going to share details about the locals I met, many of whom were close friends and colleagues of my host.

 We spent most of our time in Kigali, the locus of Rwanda’s stunning rise from post-genocide devastation toward 21st century cosmopolitanism.
 It’s the seat of President Paul Kagame, whose small army ended the genocide, and whose charisma, aggressive economic policies, and heavy hand have shaped almost every aspect of life across the nation, from restricted speech on ethnic identities to official English policies in schools to the near absence of litter and crime everywhere.

 Whether he’s a hero or demagogue is the topic of lively (and sometimes deadly) debate, which usually takes place behind closed doors, with the shades pulled and the internet disconnected.